fediverse-devnet/feditest/docs/plan/index.md

   * Edit a post.

+  * Follow an account.

+  * Etc.

 (The exact list of methods will only become clear once the test framework and the first actual tests are being implemented.)

-There is a default implementation for this App Driver instance, which is “manual”.
-This implementation merely tells the tester what operation to perform manually, and what result to observe and enter manually.
+There will be a default implementation for the App Driver interface, which is “manual”.
+This default implementation merely tells the tester what operation to perform manually, and what result to observe and enter manually.
 This manual App Driver can be used with any app, but obviously requires lots of human time.